-Next, English and Welsh planning guidance was suddenly changed.
+Next, English planning guidance was suddenly changed.
 The new rules, introduced by decree (rather than with parliamentary approval), added two new - and unique - planning conditions for wind.

 1. Applications can only be successful if they have ‘fully addressed’ the concerns of local communities that have identified planning impacts and can therefore be said to have their ‘backing’.

 Well we don’t want locals being ridden over roughshod.
 So this sounds reasonable right?

 Thing is...
 Despite writing the rules, the government won’t clarify what it means by ‘fully addressed’ local concerns, or the ‘backing’ of local people.
 If ten people remain unconvinced, does a project have enough backing?
 Five people?
 One?
 No-one knows.

 Result: for most, the risk of submitting a planning application is just too high to bother.

 2. No wind application can be given permission unless it is a site that has already been ok-ed in the Local Authority’s local or neighbourhood plan.